 The non-profit sector in South Africa is broadly governed by four primary pieces of legislation - the Non-Profit Organisations Act, the Companies Act, the Trust Property Control Act and the Income Tax Act.
-As a result, terminology drawn from these pieces of legislation is often used interchangeably and this can create confusion, particularly in respect of the type of entity.
-We provide below a brief overview of the key legal entity types and the types of taxpayer that are relevant to this paper.
+As a result, terminology drawn from these pieces of legislation is often used interchangeably and this can create confusion, particularly in respect of the type of entity involved.
+We provide a brief overview below of the key legal entity types and the types of taxpayer that are relevant to this paper.

-When promulgated in 2008 the Companies Act created a new type of legal entity under section 8, namely a non-profit company (NPC), in contrast to the more typical "for profit" company (South Africa, 2008).
+When promulgated in 2008, the Companies Act created a new type of legal entity under section 8, a non-profit company (NPC), in contrast to the more typical "for profit" company (South Africa, 2008).
 A section 8 NPC replaced the company limited by guarantee concept from the previous Companies Act.
-An NPC may have members (or shareholders) or it may be incorporated without members in which case its powers and operations are governed by the terms of its founding document or memorandum of incorporation (MOI), which must contain at least one public benefit object.
-The key feature of a non-profit company is that no one is permitted to generate a profit from it, not that the company itself cannot generate a profit.
-There is, therefore, a distribution constraint in that members or owners cannot appropriate any surplus from the company.
-In all other respects the company operates as a normal company that will be taxed on any profits, unless it obtains further registration as a PBO.
+An NPC may have members or it may be incorporated without members in which case its powers and operations are governed by the terms of its founding document or memorandum of incorporation, which must contain at least one public benefit object.
+The key feature of a non-profit company is that no one is permitted to earn a profit from it in the traditional shareholder sense, not that the company itself cannot generate an occasional profit.
+There is, therefore, a distribution constraint in that members cannot appropriate any surplus from the company.
+In all other respects the company operates as a normal company that will be taxed on any profits, unless it obtains further registration as a PBO from SARS.